 Assault Causing Bodily Harm in Canada is a more serious charge than a simple criminal assault.
 If a person is convicted of committing an Assault Causing Bodily Harm, a potential criminal sentence can be much higher than a conviction for a simple Assault charge.
 If you are facing a charge of Assault Causing Bodily Harm or Assault with a Weapon, seek the help of a Criminal Defence Lawyer.
 DUVADIE Law can assist you in YOUR defence by mounting a strong case and/or getting a reduced sentence for you.

 What is Assault Causing Bodily Harm?

-A charge of Assault Causing Bodily Harm (s.
-267 of the Criminal Code) may be laid when a Criminal Assault (an application of force to another person without his/her consent) results in bodily harm.
-Bodily harm is defined in the Criminal Code as “any hurt or injury to a person that interferes with the health or comfort of the person and that is more than merely transient or trifling in nature.”
+The section 2 of the Criminal Code of Canada defines Bodily Harm as “any hurt or injury to a person that interferes with the health or comfort of the person and that is more than merely transient or trifling in nature.”

 Some ways that DUVADIE Law may defend your charge of Assault Causing Bodily Harm include:

 - questioning witnesses’ ability to identify you as the person who committed the offence;

 - laying a case that the harm was not severe and thus the lesser charge of simple Criminal Assault would be more appropriate; or